-Steps: The City shall identify the eligible property owners and approach them with the opportunity to sell their residence with the City providing assistance.
+Steps: The City shall conduct a market absorption study to determine the number of residential sales that are occurring in each community.
+This study will identify the rate at which properties can be sold to ensure property values are maintained for the affected communities.
+The City shall identify the eligible property owners and approach them with the opportunity to sell their residence with the City providing assistance.
 The City will provide assistance with the sale of their property on the open market as well as an incentive to ensure the Fair Market Value is obtained.
 Prior to the sale of the home, the owner must convey an avigation easement.
-Participation in the program will be limited based upon a market absorption study to ensure property values are maintained in the affected neighborhoods.

 Costs: There are 878 single family units located within the 65 and 70 DNL contours.
 The estimated maximum differential payment would be 20% of the average home cost for a single family home would be $$59,000^{19}$.
-The total cost to implement this measure if all units participated would be $$51,977,600.^{20}$ The City does not anticipate full participation of this measure particularly if other measures, such as sound insulation, are approved.
+The total cost to implement this measure if all units participated would be \$51,977,600.20 The City does not anticipate full participation of this measure particularly if other measures, such as sound insulation, are approved.